 1. The data lakehouse holds transactional history and operational context.

-2. Above it, a feature store keeps engineered signals, including rolling balances, payment patterns, and exposure ratios, reusable across teams.
+2. Above it, a shared analytics layer keeps engineered signals drawn from ERP and GL systems, including rolling balances, payment patterns, and variance drivers, reusable across teams.

 3. ML and natural language processing (NLP) engines train and serve the models.

-4. Business intelligence (BI) and visualization push the results back to the people running the close, the budget, or the risk committee.
+4. Business intelligence (BI) and visualization push the results back to the people running the close, the budget, or the board.

 Finance decision cycles touch every one of those layers.
 A 13-week cash forecast, for example, needs daily transaction feeds, engineered seasonality features, a trained forecasting model, and a dashboard the treasurer trusts.
 Drop any single layer, and the workflow stalls before it reaches a decision.

 Dataiku, the Platform for AI Success, is the orchestration layer that connects all of this.
 Finance data sources, ML models, AI agents, and governance controls run in one workflow, eliminating handoffs.
-Dataiku's model capabilities give finance teams a governed path from experimentation to production for FP&A, credit risk, and fraud detection models, with controls embedded at every step rather than assembled at the end.
+Dataiku's model capabilities give finance teams a governed path from experimentation to production for FP&A forecasting and budgeting models, with controls embedded at every step rather than assembled at the end.

 The pain points in FP&A are consistent across organizations: Forecasts arrive too late to influence decisions, carry analyst bias baked in during manual assembly, and require weeks of variance work before they are ready to present.
 AI addresses each of those problems at the source.